thenextman/devolutions-docs/docs/wayk/bastion/deployment-automation.md

 # Deployment Automation

-Once you have a Wayk Bastion server ready, the next step is to find a way to automate the process of installing, registering and configuring Wayk Now on all of the machines you need to manage.
+Once you have a Wayk Bastion server ready, the next step is to find a way to automate the process of installing, registering and configuring Wayk Agent on all of the machines you need to manage.
 This process is important in order to reduce the total number of manual operations that one needs to perform, especially if you have a large number of machines.

 ## Installation

-Wayk Now should be installed using the .msi installer on Windows, or the .pkg installer on macOS.
+Wayk Agent should be installed using the .msi installer on Windows, or the .pkg installer on macOS.
 You cannot use the standalone executable on Windows or the .dmg package on macOS for unattended access, as they are only meant for temporary access.
-As such, Wayk Now is not an agentless product because you need to install the Wayk Now agent.
+As such, Wayk is not an agentless product because you need to install Wayk Agent.

 If you already have a tool that can push the installer on your machines and install it this way, you can download the packages from our CDN and do the installation this way.

 If you do not have a way of pushing the installer on the remote machines but can get them to execute scripts, such as logon scripts pushed through GPO in a Windows domain, we recommend automating the downloading of the package from our CDN.

-The downloading and installing of the Wayk Now package is already automated in our [WaykNow PowerShell cmdlet](https://github.com/devolutions/WaykNow-ps#installuninstall) available on [PSGallery](https://www.powershellgallery.com/packages/WaykNow).
+The downloading and installing of the Wayk Agent package is already automated in our [WaykAgent PowerShell module available on PSGallery](https://www.powershellgallery.com/packages/WaykAgent).
 This cmdlet is compatible with PowerShell 7 (and Windows PowerShell 5.1) and works on all operating systems (Windows, macOS, Linux).

 If you would rather make your own script to do the same thing without using the cmdlet, simply use the PowerShell code available on GitHub as reference to roll your own.

 ## Enrollment

 The enrollment token is used to authorize machines to join your Wayk Bastion and automatically register for unattended access.
-This token is meant to be easily embedded within scripts, such that all you need is to run a command to get Wayk Now to register with a specific Wayk Bastion initially.
+This token is meant to be easily embedded within scripts, such that all you need is to run a command to get Wayk Agent to register with a specific Wayk Bastion initially.

 To create a new enrollment token, go in "Servers → Machine Registration", then click the "Generate".